Why We Can't Ignore Our Dreams

 Read more: Why Do We Dream?
 A New Theory on How It Protects Our Brains

 Neuroscience came to corroborate much of what Sigmund Freud and Carl Jung proposed over a century ago.
 For instance, the notion of ‘day residue’ agrees with the electrical and molecular evidence of memory reactivation during sleep.
 Likewise, the idea that dreams reflect desires has a solid neurological basis, since dreaming requires the activation of neurons that use dopamine to signal reward and punishment.
 REM sleep activates the default mode network (DMN), a group of brain regions involved in the representation of autobiographical narratives, mental traveling through past and future, and the minds of other beings.
 The DMN is key for attributing mental states to other people, which allows for empathy.
 During REM sleep, the DMN gives life to interactions between the ego and other ‘mind creatures’, simulating adaptations to potential future scenarios.
 Not surprisingly, dreams made reality are the essence of social change.
-In his “I Have a Dream” speech, the Reverend Martin Luther King used the “D word” to place the need for racial justice at the center of the political debate.
+In his “I Have a Dream” speech, the Reverend Martin Luther King, Jr., used the “D word” to place the need for racial justice at the center of the political debate.

 But how and why did all this evolve?
 Birds, reptiles, and octopuses display a state like REM sleep, but only in mammals does it last long enough to generate the complex sequence of images we call dreams.
 This neurobiological oracle, not deterministic but rather probabilistic, warns about potential dangers and opportunities, providing guidance on decisions to be made.
 Mammals became able to guess, based on yesterday, what tomorrow could look like.
 Since nothing that is simulated in the dream world poses any real risk to the dreamer, the advantages of the ‘oracle of night’ are evident.
 Dreaming increased behavioral flexibility and probably boosted the mammalian radiation across the globe.